As Myanmar opens up, miners weigh potential versus risk

 The security and regulatory risks remain daunting, however, and although 69 foreign firms have registered to work in Myanmar’s mining sector, only 11 are operating.

 On Jan.
-5, APML announced that its first month of exploration had yielded “significant discoveries of massive sulfide silver-lead-zinc mineralisation” and said it expected to start exploratory drilling by April.
+5, APML announced that its first month of exploration had yielded “significant discoveries of massive sulfide silver-lead-zinc mineralization” and said it expected to start exploratory drilling by April.

 APML’s concession surrounds the Bawdwin mine, which CEO Andrew Mooney said was the world’s largest source of lead and zinc in the 1930s.